 E-tuning works as follows:

 - Brewed Motorsports creates a custom base calibration “Map” for your Cobb AccessPort based on your exact engine mods and emails it to you.
+Please be sure to add all the build details and mods for your EVO X to our Etune database so we can get started on your ETune asap.

 - You upload the calibration to your AP/car.